-I-70 WB near Glenwood Springs closed due to mudslide
+I-70 near Glenwood Springs closed due to mudslide

 I-70 westbound has been closed at mile marker 114 due to a mudslide.

-Note: UPDATE (3:45 p.m.): Eastbound is now also closed for an estimated two hours, according to Garfield County Sheriff’s Office.